Woman Caught Shoplifting $1800 In Items In Front Of 65 Police Officers At Target

 Sixty-five uniformed police officers had filled Target for a “Shop with a Cop” charity event with local kids.

-According to police, 32-year-old Melissa Allen walked into the store while the event was going on and spoke to some of the officers participating.
+Melissa Allen, 32, walked into the store while the event was going on and spoke to some of the officers participating.

-She then filled a Rubbermaid bin with over $1,800 worth of items and tried to push her cart out of the store without paying.
-Stolen jewelry was also stashed on her body, police said.
+According to police, she then filled a Rubbermaid bin with over $1,800 worth of items and tried to push her cart out of the store without paying.
+They said she was also carrying stolen jewelry.

 Allen was arrested and charged with larceny, giving a false name to police, and resisting arrest.

+Immediately following her arraignment on Wednesday, Allen was rushed to a hospital after she told police officers she swallowed bags of drugs.

-At Wednesday’s arraignment, prosecutors told the court that Allen has a criminal history and a drug problem.
+Prosecutors had told the court that Allen has a criminal history and a drug problem.

 Her defense said she wants to go to rehab, she is currently living with a friend and has no money, and has tried to go on job interviews.